 More technical detail on resistivity here

 Resistivity surveys are very slow compared to magnetometry, which is why most archaeological reports using geophysical methods tend to concentrate on magnetometry.
-When you are paying for survey time it becomes important that you get about 400 sq m by resistivity and about 1800sq m in 30 minutes by magnetometry.
+You get about 400 sq m by resistivity and about three times that in 30 minutes by magnetometry.
+Resistivity depends on the quality of the surface contact with the probes which can be problematic.
 The trouble is that they can show different things under the ground.
 These two pictures show the results of a magnetometry and resistivity survey of the same area:

 The long thin strip in both cases is by magnetometry;